imitablerabbit/regex-highlighter/README.md

 A javascript tool to highlight regex pattern matches using HTML and CSS.
 Whilst this tool is primarily aimed at programming languages syntax highlighting, it can be used with any regular expression.

 ## How to Use:
+Note: If you don't need to dynamically covert text to its highlighted format, you can use the online converter [here](http://markhillman.info/#regex-highlighter) and copy the output into the HTML.
+Then all that is needed is to either include the CSS file, or to style the matches yourself.

 ### Adding to project:
 Adding the highlighter to a project is very simple!
 All you have to do is include the javascript file in your HTML and run the script.
 This can be done in 3 simple steps:
 - Download the zip files from github, then move the build folder to somewhere on the server (**Note: the script has to run on a server as it uses AJAX**)